peteroupc/html3dutil/doc/H3DU.Mesh.md

 An H3DU.Mesh object can contain primitives of different types, such as triangles and lines.
-For example, it's allowed to have a mesh with triangles, then call this method, say, with <code>H3DU.Mesh.LINE_STRIP</code> to add line segments to that mesh.
+For example, it's allowed to have a mesh with triangles, then call this method, say, with <code>Mesh.LINE_STRIP</code> to add line segments to that mesh.
 However, this functionality may be deprecated in future versions.

 #### Parameters

 * `m` (Type: number)<br>A primitive type.
-One of the following: H3DU.Mesh.TRIANGLES, H3DU.Mesh.LINES, H3DU.Mesh.LINE_STRIP, H3DU.Mesh.TRIANGLE_STRIP, H3DU.Mesh.TRIANGLE_FAN, H3DU.Mesh.QUADS, H3DU.Mesh.QUAD_STRIP.
+One of the following: Mesh.TRIANGLES, Mesh.LINES, Mesh.LINE_STRIP, Mesh.TRIANGLE_STRIP, Mesh.TRIANGLE_FAN, Mesh.QUADS, Mesh.QUAD_STRIP.
 Throws an error if the primitive type is incompatible with the current primitive type (for example, a triangle type with LINE_STRIP).

 #### Return Value